Past Actions and Events

 Voter Education in Burlington, VT.
 Safe & Green volunteers traveled to Burlington to help with a voter education canvass on Vermont Yankee issues.
 We also sent a delegation to a ceremony held by the Burlington Peace Center, which gave their annual activist award to Safe Power Vermont, a coalition groups which includes the Safe & Green Campaign.

 Vermont Town Meeting Resolution Campaign aimed at the Vermont legislator during February and March of 2009.
 Dan DeWalt initiated the statewide campaign, and Safe & Green organized the southern Vermont initiatives.
-60 towns, including a dozen or so in southern Vermont, passed strong resolutions supporting the closure of Vermont Yankee.
+In 2010 and 2009 51 towns, including a dozen or so in southern Vermont, passed strong resolutions supporting the closure of Vermont Yankee.
 Brattleboro achieved a 71% “in favor of closing vote” on the Australian ballot; a few years before the vote was about 50/50.

 2009 Regional Safe & Green Gathering.
 On May 31, we held our second annual Regional Gathering of Safe & Green activists from the tri-state area (the towns in VT, MA, and NH that lie within 20 miles of Vermont Yankee).
 Attended by about 40 people the Gathering focused on a collective brainstorming exercise to illicit creative actions and strategies for the year ahead.
 A number of the ideas that were put forward and discussed are among those described below.